terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

      - | **Add @Transactional annotation for changes to default transaction definition (class level annotation).**
        | Attributes should be specified as per the requirement.
        | Refer to \ :ref:`transaction-management-declare-transaction-info-label` for details.

+       | Moreover, to understand the points to be noted when using \ ``@Transactional``\  annotation, it is advisable to confirm with ":ref:`DomainLayerAppendixTransactionManagement`".
 \

- .. warning:: **Regarding transaction definition of business logic that just reads the database and does not update values**
+ .. tip:: **Transaction definition of business logic for reference**

-    Transaction management for reference queries can be applied by through \ ``@Transactional(readOnly = true)``\ .
+    When business logic for reference is to be implemented, by specifying \ ``@Transactional(readOnly = true)``\ , instruction can be given to run the SQL under "Read-only transactions" for JDBC driver.

-    However, for JPA, there is no need to specify "readOnly = true".
-    Refer to "Listing 7.
-Using read-only with REQUIRED propagation mode - JPA" of
-    \ `IBM DeveloperWorks article <http://www.ibm.com/developerworks/java/library/j-ts1/index.html>`_\ for details.
+    The way of handling read-only transactions depends on the implementation of JDBC driver; hence, confirm the specifications of JDBC driver to be used.

+ .. note:: **Points to be noted when using "Read-only transactions"**

+    If it is set to "perform health check" when retrieving a connection from connection pool, "Read-only transactions" may not be enabled.
+    For details on this event and to avoid the same, refer to :ref:`About cases where "Read-only transactions" are not enabled <DomainLayerTransactionManagementWarningDisableCase>`.

- .. note:: **Defining transaction when a new transaction is required to be started**
+ .. note:: **Transaction definition when a new transaction is required to be started**

     Set \ ``@Transactional(propagation = Propagation.REQUIRES_NEW)``\  to start a new transaction
     without participating in the transaction of the caller method.

 .. _service-class-method-args-return-label: